 When necessary, we do address the capacity component and primarily focus on the a-lactic system, typically spending 3-4 weeks prior to the start of the athlete’s main competitive season.
 Depending on the athlete and the problem we are trying to solve will determine the drills or activities.
 There are times when an athlete is required to pass a “conditioning” test, like a 300-yard shuttle run.
 In that case, we make sure the athlete is prepared and spend part of the time addressing the specific energy system component.
 If the athlete doesn’t have to prepare for a specific test, then all of our capacity work is completed in a task-orientated and competitive environment.
 Coaches need to fully understand the bioenergetics demands of the respective sport and manipulate the tasks, time constraints, and rest intervals accordingly.
 We firmly believe that in order to properly prepare an athlete that it’s essential to include specific sensory information.
 Instead of performing mindless “conditioning” drills, The purpose is to challenge the athlete’s ability to problem-solve, make effective decisions and complete role specific tasks under fatiguing conditions.
 This is a great way to evaluate their movement solution tool box and observe what happens when fatigue is present (ie. do they revert to a single strategy? or demonstrate dexterous movement?).
 Recently, I’ve been experimenting with more 2v2 and 3v3 scenarios.
 This is meant to expose the athlete to team task situations, exploit the accumulation of fatigue, manipulate the information, and influence the shared affordances.
 Utilizing an internal constraint to challenge the team members’ ability to control their decisions and actions in a coordinated manner.

-The current definition of agility is “a rapid whole-body movement with change of velocity or direction in response to a stimulus”.
+The current definition of agility is “a rapid whole-body movement with change of velocity or direction in response to rich information”.
 Coaches often miss the change of speed element and think the fastest response is always best.
 This is typically not the case, at The U of Strength we teach our athletes that they need to control their speed.
-This will allow them to react to the stimulus with an appropriate response and solution.
+This will allow them to respond to relevant information with an appropriate response and solution.
 The ability to quickly decelerate and under control is essential for athletic success.